 The stratum corneum, your outer layer of skin, sits between lipid layers known as the lamellar bilayers.
 If these bilayers are not functioning correctly, it makes your skin susceptible to irritation, dryness, and other skin conditions.

-H20 pure hyaluronic complex works by repairing the bilayers, solving the cause, not just treating the symptom.
+H20 pure hyaluronic complex works by creating a water reservoir in the bilayers, solving the cause, not simply just treating the symptom.